1930:

 1971:

 Disney's live-action comedy The Barefoot Executive is released.
-The film stars Kurt Russell (who turns 20 years old on this day) as Steven Post, an eager mailroom clerk desperate to impress his production company bosses with his clever televison programming skills.
-Post discovers that his girlfriend's pet chimpanzee has the ability to predict which television programs will receive the highest ratings!
+The film stars Kurt Russell (who turns 20 years old on this day) as Steven Post, an eager mailroom clerk desperate to impress his production company bosses with his clever television programming skills.
+Post discovers that his girlfriend Jennifer (played by Heather North) has a pet chimpanzee named Raffles who has the ability to predict which television programs will receive the highest ratings!
+Post hatches a plan for success.
 The Barefoot Executive provides the film debut of John Ritter as Roger, the scheming nephew of the boss, played by veteran funny-man Joe Flynn.
-Harry Morgan plays the network president and character actor Wally Cox plays Merton his chauffeur.
+Harry Morgan plays network president E.J.
+Crampton and character actor Wally Cox plays Merton his chauffeur.

 Today is Saint Patrick's Day